 We have followed a step by step process of determining rhythm and heart rate, whether PR and QT intervals are normal and dismissing ST segment abnormalities.
 Our last step is to describe any disorder not included in the aforementioned list.

-For example, peaked P waves, Bundle Branch Block, pathological Q waves or negative T waves.
+For example, peaked P waves, bundle branch blocks, pathological Q waves, or negative T waves.

 We recommend you to follow a simple methodology to avoid overlooking any detail, and that is, wave by wave analysis.
 It may seem cumbersome, but with some experience you will be able to tell at a glance if an electrocardiogram is normal or not.

 Let’s make a short summary of disorders you can come upon.
-We remind you that the normal characteristics of EKG (ECG) Waves and Intervals are described in their own sections in Electrocardiogram Basic Principles.
+We remind you that the normal characteristics of EKG waves and Intervals are described in their own sections in electrocardiogram basic principles.

-Left Atrial Enlargement: It is characterized by a notched, wide P wave with the shape of an “M”, which is called P mitrale.
-Lead V1 shows a deep terminal negative portion
+It is characterized by a wide and notched P wave shaped like the letter “m”, This P wave is often called P mitrale.
+Lead V1 shows a deep terminal negative component.

-Biatrial Enlargement: Shows signs of both left and right atrial enlargement.
-Wide (mayor de 2.5mm) and enlarged P wave , mostly in first depolarization.
-Lead V1 shows biphasic P wave with high initial deflection (>1,5 mm) and deep terminal deflection (>1 mm).
+It shows signs of both left and right atrial enlargement.
+Wide (>2.5 mm) and enlarged P wave.
+Lead V1 shows biphasic P wave with prominent initial deflection (>1.5 mm) and deep terminal deflection (>1 mm).

 P Wave, Atrial enlargement